18 Years Ago: Garth Brooks Announces His Retirement

 "The truth is, you know entertainment industries: They were ready to throw me out anyway, so I thought I’d leave before they tossed me out," Brooks adds.
 "It was a good time to take a real good look at life, because my former 10 years had not been a real life event.
 That decade of the ’90s was crazy.
 And being the life of a guy out on the road is not a real life, so this was good to get back to as close to real life as you could get being an artist."

 In 2013, Brooks released a compilation box set, Blame It All on My Roots: Five Decades of Influences, which included six CDs and two DVDs, and announced that he was returning to the spotlight with a world tour, which kicked off on Sept.
-4, 2014, in Chicago, Ill.
+4, 2014, in Chicago, Ill., and ran until the end of 2017.
+In 2019, Brooks has plans to embark on his first-ever stadium tour.

 See Garth Brooks + More Country Stars Then and Now